kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 ## Plaintext Tokens

-A server MUST NOT issue an unbound token that includes the name of the original server or the identifier of the congestion controller in cleartext, because if visible on the wire, observers can use that information to correlate the ongoing connection establishment and the properties of the connection that previously existed.
+An address-bound token MUST NOT expose linkability between connections, for example by including the identifier of the congestion controller in cleartext.
+Exposing a value shared between multiple connections in the tokens would allow observers to identify the connections belonging to the same client.

 # IANA Considerations